-One of the greatest travelers in human history, 21 year old law student Ibn Battutah set out alone to Mecca from Tangiers in 1325 and returned to Morocco almost 30 years later.
-This is the ...
-See full summary »
+One of the greatest travellers in human history, twenty-one-year-old law student Ibn Battutah set out alone to Mecca from Tangiers in 1325 and returned to Morocco almost thirty years later....

-One of the greatest travelers in human history, 21 year old law student Ibn Battutah set out alone to Mecca from Tangiers in 1325 and returned to Morocco almost 30 years later.
+One of the greatest travellers in human history, twenty-one-year-old law student Ibn Battutah set out alone to Mecca from Tangiers in 1325 and returned to Morocco almost thirty years later.
 This is the story of his first pilgrimage, book-ended with never-before seen documentary footage of the contemporary Hajj.
 Filmed for initial presentation in IMAX and other giant screen cinemas.Written by

 10 of 25 people found this review helpful.

 Was this review helpful to you?